Idraliski/github-slideshow/_posts/0000-01-02-Idraliski.md

 ---
-layout: slide
+layout: Blarg
-title: "Welcome to our second slide!"
+title: "Welcome to our second blarg!"
 ---
-Hello There!
+Why Hello There!
-Use the left arrow to go back!
+Use the left arrow to go back! only if you want